18F/handbook/_pages/general-information-and-resources/glossary.md

 - **SSP** - System Security Plan.

+- **TK** - To Come, misspelled.
+Placeholder text used in draft documents.

 - **TTS** - The [Technology Transformation Services](https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services) aim to improve the public’s experience with the government by helping agencies build, buy, and share technology that allows them to better serve the public.
 This is the TTS Handbook, and you're probably reading it because you're an employee of TTS.
 TTS is part of FAS, which is part of GSA.

 - **USDS** - The [United States Digital Service](https://www.usds.gov/) is a startup at The White House, using design and technology to deliver better services to the American people.